paramrathour/Image-Grid-Generator/README.md

-    --grid-dimension             Integer Pair: <grid-width grid-height> for the compressed images --grid-size                  Integer: size of image grid (n images by n images) --force-odd-size             Pass if desired grid dimension is odd, will keep the first ordered --grayscale-images           Pass if images are grayscale
+    --grid-dimension             Integer Pair: <grid-width grid-height> for the compressed images --grid-size                  Integer: size of image grid (n images by n images) --force-odd-size             Pass if desired grid dimension is odd, will keep the first ordered image exactly at center in case of a spiral grid --grayscale-images           Pass if images are grayscale
     --invert-chirality           Pass if a grid with inverse chirality is required --grid-flip-up-down          Pass if a vertically flipped grid is required